ElvisWang2010/WROFE-2025/README.md

 orange_roi = (100, 360, 440, 40)
 ```

-Now, we can apply masks, crop ROIs, and count pixels
+Now, we can apply masks, crop ROIs, and count pixels.

 ```
 # ---- Get camera frame ----